 Resource Center/Social Work Center COVID-19 Update: In light of confirmed cases of community-transmitted COVID-19 (coronavirus) in San Francisco, St. Anthony’s is adapting the way we make our services available to the community.
-The resource center is providing services curbside Monday, Wednesday and Fridays from 9am – noon.
+The resource center is providing services curbside Monday through Fridays from 9am – noon.
 Mondays, Wednesdays and Fridays are reserved for scheduled appointments and drop in support is available Tuesdays and Thursdays.
 All appointments can be scheduled curbside and via phone at 415-592-2855.
 Masks are required for appointments, regardless of of vaccination status.

 In San Francisco, one in four households cannot afford to provide for their basic needs such as housing, food, health care, and clothing.
 In the Tenderloin, 50% of residents earn less than $20,000 a year and are locked in a cycle of poverty and often homelessness.
 St. Anthony’s Resource Center/Social Work Center connects guests to the services offered by the Foundation and to the network of other available services in the Tenderloin and beyond.